Certificate of Medical Necessity

 Lift Chairs

-In order for the chair to be covered it must use an electric lifting mechanism that operates smoothly and steadily.
-The lifting mechanism is the only part of the chair that is covered, which is usually around $300.
+Not all lift chairs are covered either.
+In order for the chair to be covered, it must use an electric lifting mechanism that operates smoothly and steadily.
+The lifting mechanism is the only part of the chair that Medicare will provide reimbursement for, which is usually around $300.

 What Else Requires a Certificate of Medical Necessity?